-Listed below are selected learning outcomes in the area of critical thinking that Western Washington University is actively integrating into its curriculum.
-Each learning outcome is listed with its definition, along with a description of how Jill Heckathorn's teaching strategies meet each of these student learning outcome goals.
+Listed below are selected learning outcomes in the areas of critical thinking and writing that Western Washington University is actively integrating into its curriculum.
+Each learning outcome is listed with its definition, along with a description of how Carolyn Nielsen's teaching strategies meet each of these student learning outcome goals.

 |Learning Outcomes||Definition||Course Outcomes|

 |Identification||Accurately identifies and interprets evidence.||Students learn to seek out and identify the evidence that is missing and to question the evidence that is present.
 Is it generalizable?
 If not, is generalizability indirectly/falsely implied?|

 |Alternative Consideration||Considers major alternative points of view.||Students learn to be constantly aware of their positioning and question the role it plays in what they consider, discard, or don't see.
 They learn to seek out perspectives other than their own, which includes defining expertise in two ways: those who study the issue and those who live the issue.
 The latter is often absent from news coverage in which people are talked about rather than to.
 Students learn the importance of allowing people with relevant lived experience to speak their own truths.
 They learn to question rather than unconsciously repeat the binary divides endemic in U.S. cultural and media systems.
 They learn to probe the gray areas in an effort to shed light rather than intensify heat.|